-Unlocking the Wealth in S-Corp SharesSubmitted by American Endowment Foundation on February 12th, 2015
+Set Free the Captive Wealth of S-Corp SharesSubmitted by American Endowment Foundation on March 11th, 2019

 By Eric Kinaitis

-An illustration of how a donor could gift S-corp shares to a charity is illustrated below:
+An illustration of how a donor could gift S-corp shares to a charity is featured below:

-Avoiding the fact that some charities may not have the capability nor desire to accept S-corp shares, there is a way that the donor could make a donation of these closely held shares that is tax-smart and allows more money available for charitable gifts.
-Let's look at the example below:
+There is a way that a donor could make a donation of these closely held shares that is tax-smart and allows more money available for charitable gifts.
+Let’s look at the example below:

-From the example above, the clear advantage of donor advised funds are evident.
-By implementing a DAF, the donor received an immediate tax benefit from their illiquid S-corp shares, and was able to retain a larger share of the gift to support his or her charitable interests.
+From the illustration above, the clear advantage of a donor advised fund intermediary is evident.
+By implementing a DAF, the donor received an immediate tax benefit from their illiquid S-corp shares, and was able to retain a larger share of the gift to support their charitable interests.

 Although the strategies to handle illiquid assets can be as varied and numerous as the assets themselves, providing insight to a DAF administrator concerning the scope and type of assets the donor is looking to give, and the donors’ charitable intent, are starting points.
 For the donor, they will be guided down the best path in doing charitable good while remaining tax-smart.